LuckyEnough2Play/meal-prep-app/docs/SETUP_MOBILE.md

 - Local DB: uses `expo-sqlite` (unencrypted).
 We will integrate SQLCipher in a Bare build for encryption at rest; sensitive keys are stored in the OS keystore via `expo-secure-store`.
 - E2EE sync & backups: stubs exist under `src/sync/`; relay selection and backup providers will be wired post-MVP stub.
 - Routing: Expo Router with `(onboarding)` and `(main)` segments.
+ - Groups & Invites: Create groups and share invites via QR/link.
+Invites use `marble://invite?...` deep links containing an E2EE group key; the key is stored locally via SecureStore when joining or creating.

 Project Layout
 - `mobile/app/` screens (Expo Router)